Agile project management: A beginner's guide

 - Faster detection of issues and defects.

-- An optimized development process.
+- An optimised development process.

 - A lighter weight framework.